-We have not engaged in commercial operations since the 2019 fire at our TRIC facility other than the sale of inventory, and since that time our operations have been devoted to improvements to our AquaRefining processes and developing our Li AquaRefining battery recycling technology.
-We did not incur revenue during the three months ended March 31, 2022 and 2021 The following table summarizes our results of operations with respect to the items set forth below for the three months ended March 31, 2022 and 2021 together with the dollar and percentage changes in those items (in thousands).
+We have not engaged in commercial operations since 2019, other than the sale of inventory, and since that time our operations have been devoted to improvements to our AquaRefining processes and developing our Li AquaRefining battery recycling technology.
+We currently have budgeted to spend approximately \$3 million on research and development for 2022, which includes the plan to build out the initial Li battery recycling pilot at the Innovation Center.
+We have spent \$1.6 million of the research and development budget during the nine months ended September 30, 2022.
+We did not incur revenue during the three and nine months ended September 30, 2022 and 2021 other than nominal revenue generated during the second quarter of 2022 from the sale of inventory.
+The following table summarizes our results of operations with respect to the items set forth below for the three and nine months ended September 30, 2022 and 2021 together with the dollar and percentage changes in those items (in thousands).